ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Transform_Templates/docs/phenotyping_csv_template.md

   * HP_Label:  the associated HPO label
   * date:  ISO 8601 formatted date of the observation

-Note that it is optional to have all HP observations attached to the same uniqid (i.e. multiple rows with the same uniqid) or to have them as separate paths through the linked data.
-When querying, you should always assume that they are independent, and organize them by date if there were multiple phenotyping sessions over time.
+Note: When querying, you should always assume that every phenotypic observation is independent - that is, they will all come from **independent Process nodes** in the graph!
+This is because phenotypes can change over time, and there may be multiple phenotype entries at different times.
+Heads-up!

 ## YARRRML